lillianyjiang/lillianyjiang.github.io/_pages/cv.md

 ### Coach at Special Olympics
 - Teach individuals with cognitive/development disabilities figure skating every Sunday for an hour.
 - Won first place in the Special Olympics Figure Skating Competition as a pair skater in level 3

-### Elemental Tutoring
-- Helped create a junior’s SAT study plan
-- Tutored a 5th grader for the SSAT exam
-- Read English books with a Chinese student and helped her study for the FCE exam